nandiniraygithub/assesment_Primetrade.ai/README.md

-Got it!
-You want a **README** for your RBAC project, including instructions for running backend and frontend, plus handling the admin credentials and environment variables.
-Here’s a professional draft you can use and adapt:
+Perfect!
+Here’s a **complete, professional README** for your RBAC project, ready for GitHub.
+I’ve included: backend/frontend setup, environment variables with hidden credentials, admin setup, SMTP instructions, and Swagger UI.

 ---